 Dogs can mark territory by leaving pheromones from glands in the paw pads.
 These pheromones are released during digging or scratching.

-So, if your dog occasionally digs at the floor, they might be marking their territory.
+So, if your dog occasionally digs at the floor or carpet, they might be marking their territory.
 This doesn’t mean the dog is trying to be “dominant” in the household though – it’s just an instinct that’s aimed at other dogs.

-Some breeds have a natural urge to dig.
+Some dog breeds have a natural urge to dig, which may cause them to scratch carpet fibres.
 For example, this is common in dogs bred to hunt rodents, as they needed to dig to access underground burrows.
 Examples include terriers and dachshunds.

 While most dogs aren’t used for hunting today, the instinct can still drive certain breeds to dig – even when they are indoors.

-Scratching is often a natural behaviour, but it can also be a sign of a medical condition.
+Carpet scratching is often a natural behaviour for a dog, but it can also be a sign of a medical condition.

 One example is canine cognitive dysfunction (CCD), often known as canine dementia.
 This condition can cause changes to a dog’s personality and lead to repetitive behaviours, including scratching.